zixinh/distributed-system-notes/README.md

 - compaction/merging: periodically remove outdated key-value pairs across segments

 #### SSTable and LSM-Tree
+- SSTable ~ Sorted String Table / LSM-Tree ~ Log-Structured Merge Tree
 - comparing to log-structured database, for each segment, key-values pairs are sorted by key, and host a hash table across all segments with sparse keys, not for every key
-- write: database will host an in-memory tree structure or memtable (why LSM-tree is called), and it will append the new key/value to corrsponding position in the tree, if the tree reaches certain size, database will convert this tree to a SSTable segment, update sparse hash table and create a new empty tree
+- write: database will host an in-memory tree structure or memtable, and it will append the new key/value to corrsponding position in the tree, if the tree reaches certain size, database will convert this tree to a SSTable segment, update sparse hash table and create a new empty tree
 - read: first check in-memory tree, if not there, check hash table, and because keys are sorted, just need to find keys that are closed to target key, and search that area. e.g. hash table has key dad and dog, if target key is deer, then deer's value must be between dad's offset and dog's offset.
 - compaction/merge: basically comparing segments from start to end, because each segment is sorted, merge is much easier